burgil/NextJS-CloudFlare-FullStack/README.md

 [Demo](https://nextjscfsupport.pages.dev)

+> [!IMPORTANT]
+> You don't have to clone this repository, The entire reproduction steps can be found below!

 ## Next.JS SSG (Static Site Generation)

 By default, Next.js pre-renders pages using [Static Generation](https://nextjs.org/docs/pages/building-your-application/rendering/static-site-generation) without fetching data.
 Here's an example: